hdlugas/MZsearch/paper/paper.md

 ---

 # Summary

+A primary goal of the field of Metabolomics - i.e. the qualitative and quantitative study of metabolites - is to identify chemical compounds comprising a given sample, oftentimes with the motivation of identifying/quantifying biomarkers for use in diagnosing, treating, and/or stratifying the risk of some disease.
+A central tool for compound identification in Metabolomics is mass spectrometry

+In order to assess metabolites (i.e. by-products of metabolism) for their potential in diagnosing, treating, or stratifying the risk of disease

 The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits